 diversification, Bonn, Germany

-NWP organizations.
-The expert meeting was attended by almost 40 experts on livelihood
+relevant NWP organizations.
+The expert meeting was attended by almost 40

-livelihood diversification at the household and community levels, as well
+levels, livelihood diversification at the household and community levels, as well

-as options to strengthen linkages between both, including processes and tools that can effectively
+as options to strengthen linkages between both, including processes and tools that

-the AC will also issue in 2016 a user-friendly information product to disseminate the
+addition, the AC will also issue in 2016 a user-friendly information product to

-on the process to formulate and implement national adaptation
+and needs on the process to formulate and implement national adaptation

 The AC, in collaboration with the LEG, organized this workshop

-to share experiences, good practices, lessons learned, gaps and needs on the process to
+levels to share experiences, good practices, lessons learned, gaps and needs on the

-AC's NAP taskforce, the work on the means of implementation for
+by the AC's NAP taskforce, the work on the means of implementation for

 enhanced adaptation action and on information exchanged during the NAP Expo.
-The workshop was
+The

-formulate and implement NAPs and noted the need to strengthen the existing reporting
+process to formulate and implement NAPs and noted the need to strengthen the

 The SBI agreed to continue that consideration at SBI 44.